 In the spirit of the father of 35mm photography, the "Oskar Barnack Wall" will showcase one photographic print per month taken by a Leica Photographer.
 You can enter your own works by sharing them to our Oskar Barnack Wall Flickr Pool.

-This spring, summer, and fall, the Leica Akademie has you covered with seven separate events in the Seattle area.
+This year, the Leica Akademie has you covered with many events in the Seattle area.
 Whether your interest is in travel, street, or portrait photography.. or just making fantastic prints.. there is a program for you!

-October 13th - Leica Lecture series - Moments of Human Condition - Art Institute of Seattle: Free with RSVP
+October 13th - Leica Lecture series - Moments of Human Condition - Free with RSVP

-October 13-15th - Masterclass weekend with Peter Turnely - Register
+October 13-15th - Masterclass weekend with Peter Turnley - Register